FOLLOW US

 • apply for other visa types from the Vietnamese Embassy in the UK

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Vietnam government’s entry requirements.
-Check which type of visa or work permit you need with the Vietnam Immigration Department.
+If you want to work or study, check which type of visa or work permit you need with the Vietnam Immigration Department.

 Read about visas and work permits if you live in Vietnam.

-If you overstay your visa or work illegally, you may be delayed from travel until you pay a fine, and you could be deported and prevented from visiting Vietnam in the future.
+If you overstay your visa or work illegally, the authorities can prevent you from leaving until you pay a fine.
+You could be deported and prevented from visiting Vietnam in the future.

 Travelling through Vietnam